-The likelihood of wedge-tailed shearwater foraging was not significantly influenced by bathymetry, and only shearwaters from Heron Island in 2015 were more likely to forage closer to seamounts (Table 4, Fig. 5E).
-Shearwaters from Lord Howe Island in 2014 were more likely to forage at higher chl a concentrations (Fig. 5L) while sea surface height anomalies influenced the likelihood of foraging in shearwaters from Heron Island in 2015 only (Fig. 5D).
-Ekman upwelling and sea surface temperature anomalies influenced likelihood of shearwater foraging in every instance (Table 4, Fig. 5).
+The likelihood of wedge-tailed shearwater foraging was not significantly influenced by bathymetry, and only shearwaters from Heron Island in 2015 were more likely to forage closer to seamounts (Table 4; Fig. 5E).
+Shearwaters from Lord Howe Island in 2014 were more likely to forage at higher Chlorophyll-a concentrations (Fig 5L) while sea surface height anomalies influenced likelihood of foraging in shearwaters from Heron Island in 2015 only (Fig. 5D).
+Ekman upwelling and sea surface temperature anomalies influenced likelihood of shearwater foraging in every instance (Table 4; Fig. 5).
 The proxy selected to represent the major-tuna cluster was micronektonic bigeye (BET_MIC) in the Heron Island 2015 model, adult skipjack tuna (SKJ_ADU) in the Lord Howe Island 2015 model and micronektonic yellowfin tuna (YFT_MIC) in the Lord Howe Island 2014 model (Fig. 3).
-Models predicted that for each additional 100 g m-2 of tuna biomass an area contains, shearwaters from Heron Island in 2015 were 1.3 times more likely to forage there (Table 4, Fig. 5C), shearwaters from Lord Howe Island in 2015 were 2.23 times more likely to forage there (Fig. 5H) and shearwaters Lord Howe Island in 2014 were 1.13 times more likely to forage there (Fig. 5K).
+Models predicted that for each additional 100 g m-2 of tuna biomass an area contains, shearwaters from Heron Island in 2015 were 1.3 times more likely to forage there (Table 4; Fig. 5C), shearwaters from Lord Howe Island in 2015 were 2.23 times more likely to forage there (Fig. 5H) and shearwaters Lord Howe Island in 2014 were 1.13 times more likely to forage there

+(Fig. 5K).
 Validation of the Heron Island 2015 model confirmed the final model fitted the data adequately (AUC = 0.79) and explained a good proportion of the variance (marginal $R^2 = 0.31$, conditional $R^2 = 0.47$).
-Validation of the Lord Howe 2015 model confirmed the final model

-Fig. 4.
-GPS tracking data of breeding wedge-tailed shearwaters shown as (A) kernel utilisation distributions (UDs) overlaying SEAPODYM-predicted long-term mean micronektonic bigeye tuna biomass for March, (B) kernel UDs overlaying long-term mean primary productivity for March, and (C) individual foraging trips from Heron Island overlaying SEAPODYM-predicted weekly micronektonic skipjack tuna biomass also fitted the data adequately (AUC = 0.73) and explained a similar proportion of the variance (marginal $R^2 = 0.29$, conditional $R^2 = 0.51$).
-Validation of the Lord Howe 2014 model confirmed the final model fitted the data identically (AUC = 0.73) but explained a smaller proportion of the variance (marginal $R^2 =$ 0.17, conditional $R^2 = 0.30$).
+Validation of the Lord Howe 2015 model confirmed the final model also fitted the data adequately (AUC = 0.73) and explained a similar proportion of the variance (marginal $R^2 = 0.29$, conditional $R^2 = 0.51$).
+Validation of the Lord Howe 2014 model confirmed the final model fitted the data identically (AUC = 0.73) but explained a smaller proportion of the variance (marginal $R^2 = 0.17$, conditional $R^2 = 0.30$).